hileamlakB/c_simple_shell_test_suit/README.md

 # Simple Shell, Checks

-There will be no checks released before the deadline.
-We **strongly** encourage the whole class to work together and create a suite of checks covering both regular tests and edged cases for each task.
+This github repository holds checkers written in bash script for a simple shell program.
+It was initially forked from holbertonschool/0x15.c

 Here is an example on how to check your shell.
-Fork this repo and add more checks to help you and the rest of the class build the best simple shell possible.

 ## Configuration

-Open the file `config` and update the variable `SHELL` with your shell.
+Open the file `config` and update the variable `SHELL` with the name of your shell.

 ## Run